Private water supplies

 - the improvement of drainage around the supply

 Sometimes it may prove necessary to install a filter to remove or lower the level of a particular substance.
 Examples include:

 - Ultraviolet filters to remove bacteria (E. Coli).

 - Reverse Osmosis filters to remove aluminium or nitrate.

 Contamination from flooding

 If you rely on a private water supply and suffer a flooding event, you should assume the supply has been contaminated and is not fit to use without boiling.
 Alternatively, you could use a bottled water supply, but please refer to the advice of the NHS and Public Health England on giving bottled water to infants.
 Even if you have a treatment system, it may be that the contamination is heavy (this may not be visible) and the treatment method may have been unable to cope with this.
 Therefore, still treat the water as contaminated and boil accordingly.
-See Food safety advise after a flood for further information.
+See Food Standards Agency: food safety advice after a flood for further information.

 You can find out if you're at risk of flooding go to Gov.uk: check flood risk.

 You can get the Environment Agency's flooding history of a property by sending them the property's address or a map of the area and emailing your request to firstname.lastname@example.org

 If you are having issues with mains water you should initially visit the Northumbrian Water website Northumbrian Water or call for assistance on 03457 171 100.
 We can provide advice regarding mains water quality however would normally only do so once you have spoken to Northumbrian Water.